Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 -----------------------------------------------------------------------------
 ## How this Objective is Pursued:

 This project is currently divided into three phases, each for distinct purposes.
 Please check session "Introduction to the DataSet of this Project" below for information regarding to data set used for this project.
-Please check session "Structure of this Project" for information regarding how this project (codes) is structured.
+Please check session "Structure of this Project" below for information regarding how this project (codes) is structured.

 **Phase1 of this project is devoted to data cleaning and extracting basic relevent information from data set**